koderka2020/car-service-app/README.md

 # Car-service-scheduling-app

 This repo should contain:
-* Clear instructions on how to build and run the application
+* Clear instructions on how to build and run the application:

+to install dependencies:
+=> run npm install

+to start the application in development mode with hot reload to see active changes:
+=> run npm dev

+to budle node_modules with the application's code
+=> run npm build

+to start the application on localhost: 3000 - production mode, application is ready for deployment:
+=> npm run start

 * Full source code located in a git repository or similar
 * Appropriate comments
 * Proper format in javascript/node.js